Call for proposals

 If you have a different format than the above, like a performance or exhibit, please contact the AIS2019 office (AIS2019@uva.nl) for more information.

-If you are a current graduate student (verification of student status is required), you are eligible for up to $200 in travel funds from the AIS if your proposal is accepted.
+If you are a current graduate or doctoral student (verification of student status is required), you are eligible for up to $200 in travel funds from the AIS!
 Up to 10 such awards may be granted on a first come, first served basis.
-Please contact the AIS Office Manager Shaunda Mankowski (firstname.lastname@example.org) for more information as soon as you have received your notice of acceptance.
+Please contact the AIS Office Manager Shaunda Mankowski (email@example.com) for more information as soon as you have received your notice of acceptance of your proposal.